i-c-stratigraphy/subcommission-jurassic/pages/jurassifacts.md

 * The Jurassic is the only geological period to give its name to a major feature film franchise
 * The Jurassic is the only geological period with a World Heritage Site (The Jurassic Coast of southern England)
 * Many of the World’s most important historic cities are built using Jurassic stone – including Jaiselmeer and Oxford
+* There are four GSSPs in the Jurassic still to be defined

 <a href="images/coe-ham-hill-stonecoe-ham-hill-stonedsc_0162-1.jpg"><img src="images/coe-ham-hill-stonecoe-ham-hill-stonedsc_0162-1.jpg" alt="ammonite" style="width:40%" /></a>